 Tip: Before grilling the eggplants, I highly recommend lining your gas range with aluminum foil.
 Grilling indoors can be a bit messy, so covering your gas range will make the cleaning process much quicker and easier.

-Once the eggplants are fully dark and have a tender flesh, remove from heat and let it cool for a few minutes.
+Once the eggplants are fully dark and have a tender flesh, remove them from heat and let them cool for a few minutes.
 Peel the eggplants using your hands and discard their black skin.
-Don't worry if you there are small pieces of skin left, you won't be able to taste it.
+Don’t worry if there are small pieces of skin left.
+You won’t be able to taste it.

 Transfer the peeled eggplants to a serving plate and slightly mash the eggplant flesh using a fork.

 Next comes the sauce that consists of soy sauce, garlic, chili, salt, and sugar.
 Stir together in a small bowl and drizzle over the eggplants.

 Finally, garnish with sautéed green onions!
 Note: Do not omit to drizzle with the cooking oil as well.
 It brings richness and extra flavor!